Bard Sage Abilities

 General Fields & Studies

-An overarching network of persons producing, commissioning, presenting, preserving, promoting, criticizing and selling art of every kind.
+Art World describes the overarching network of persons producing, commissioning, presenting, preserving, promoting, criticizing and selling art of every kind.
 Within are untold numbers of hidden or obscured subcultures, with their own art markets and design movements, with overlapping motives and ideals.

-An institution designed to promote artworks of refined taste, that a philosophy and proven merit of art may be established for the benefit and education of the elite of society.
+Salon provides an institutional conference for the promotion of artworks of refined taste, that a philosophy and proven merit of art may be established for the benefit and education of the elite of society.

 - College (sage study): an institution and source of support for artists of a particular form, established throughout the world as a means of teaching and receiving financial support for the democratic spread of artistic skills and philosophy.